core-wg/oscore/draft-ietf-core-object-security.md

 The Proxy-Uri option of the OSCORE message SHALL be set to the composition of Proxy-Scheme, Uri-Host, and Uri-Port options (if present) as specified in Section 6.5 of {{RFC7252}}, and processed as an Outer option of Class U ({{outer-options}}).

 Note that replacing the Proxy-Uri value with the Proxy-Scheme and Uri-* options works by design for all CoAP URIs (see Section 6 of {{RFC7252}}).
-OSCORE-aware HTTP servers should not use the userinfo component of the HTTP URI (as defined in Section 3.2.1 of {{RFC3986}}), so that this type of replacement is possible in the presence of CoAP-to-HTTP proxies.
+OSCORE-aware HTTP servers should not use the userinfo component of the HTTP URI (as defined in Section 3.2.1 of {{RFC3986}}), so that this type of replacement is possible in the presence of CoAP-to-HTTP proxies (see {{coap2http}}).
 In future documents specifying cross-protocol proxying behavior using different URI structures, it is expected that the authors will create Uri-* options that allow decomposing the Proxy-Uri, and specify in which OSCORE class they belong.

 An example of how Proxy-Uri is processed is given here.
 Assume that the original CoAP message contains: